wbarobinson/universe/README.md

 The website Universe.xyz will serve users two poems at a time, prompted them to select their favorite.
 When they do, they will be prompted by Metamask to sign a transaction spending the required gas to update the contract's storage with a child of their selected poem.

 Any poem can be looked up by ID or Owner, by using the web interface.

+#Setup
+Universe is deployed locally using truffle develop and react.

+In your first terminal
+$cd universe
+$truffle develop
+$compile
+$migrate

+In your second terminal, in order to launch the webserver accessible at localhost:3000
+$cd universe/app
+$npm run start

+#Interaction
+At localhost:3000, you will be able to interact with the universe smart contract deployed on your development server.

+You should be served 2 poems.
+Clicking on one should craft transaction selecting it over the other.

+You can lookup a poem in the array by entering its ID.
+You can lookup your poem IDs by entering your address.